10 Things To Know

-But the South Dakota native outdid even herself in 2014, when a chance meeting with Gregg Popovich, and the unofficial internship that resulted, prompted the Spurs to hire her as the first full-time female assistant coach in the history of North America’s four major professional leagues.
+She outdid even herself in 2014, when a chance meeting with Gregg Popovich, and the unofficial internship that resulted, prompted the Spurs to hire her as the first full-time female assistant coach in the history of North America’s four major professional leagues.

-Here are 10 things to know about her improbable journey.
+Here are 10 things to know about her improbable journey: